godse823/Github-Finder/README.md

 # GitHub Finder
 ### This is a simple project made using javascript
-- to fetch the github profile and his repos using the username
+- to fetch the github profile and his repos using the username.

 ### This is built using HTML, CSS, JavaScript <br/>